Advertisement

 2. Who is in control?

-These are the problems people are actively working on.
-How do you build agents that are helpful but also know when to stop and ask for permission?
+These are the same problems people are working on right now.
+How do you create agents that be useful and aware of when to quit and ask for permission?

 How to Prepare for the Agent Era